rmartinsanta/domjudge-automation/README.md

 - OS version
 - Installation logs if applicable
 - Execution logs if applicable (use ./viewlogs.sh >logfile.txt to export them)
 - Is the issue reproducible?
-With what steps?
+What are the steps to reproduce the issue?